goksinan/goksinan.github.io/_posts/2019-06-28-interview-questions.md

 *Elastic net regression:* In order to get the best of both worlds, this method linearly combines L1 and L2 penalties of the lasso and ridge methods.

----

-**Q14.
-Why is Bayes' Rule is useful in spam filtering?**
+## <a name="q14"></a> Q14.
+Why is Bayes' Rule is useful in spam filtering?

-**A14.** It is estimated that 60% of the emails in the world are spam.
+It is estimated that 60% of the emails in the world are spam.
 Email clients run a program in the background to classify a new email as spam or safe.
 One popular method is to use the words that appear in the email content to detect if it is spam or not.
 I mathematical terms, we are interested in the *probability of en email being spam given the words inside:*

 $$P(spam|words)$$